 In the exam room, a Room Assistant will gather some brief information before having a Licensed Veterinary Technician come in to chat with you.
 The Tech will gather more information regarding the pet's health and go over which information you'd like to discuss with the Doctor.
 Once the Doctor enter's the exam room, you are welcome to address any questions or concerns regarding your pet.
 This may include vaccinations, blood work, or further testing.

 Once the exam is complete, the Tech or Doctor will walk to you the Reception Counter to be invoiced out.

 Once a year, you should take your pet in for a check-up.
 This will include a full physical exam.
-Our doctors on staff will check the health of your pet from head to tail, and you will be very happy you came to Robbins Road Animal Clinic for service.
+Our doctors on staff will check the health of your pet from head to tail, as well as discussing flea, tick and heartworm prevention.

 In some circumstances, you may be referred to a specialist who has advanced expertise in areas such as internal medicine or surgery.